Former Belgrade Main railway station: Criticism of shut down

-The complete removal of the railway traffic and the total shut down of the station, planned for 1 July 2018, has been met with the opposition from the experts and public, especially the notion that it has been hastily done because of the controversial Belgrade Waterfront project, while some openly doubt that the investors from the United Arab Emirates really asked for this to happen and that it is all part of a "special story".
-Especially since, as of June 2018, it was estimated that in the best case scenario Prokop will become fully functional station, with all the necessary and supporting services, only in 2021.
+The complete removal of the railway traffic and the total shut down of the station, planned for 1 July 2018, has been met with the opposition from experts and the public, especially the notion that it has been hastily done because of the controversial Belgrade Waterfront project, while some openly doubt that the investors from the United Arab Emirates really asked for this to happen and that it is all part of a "special story".
+As of June 2018, it was estimated that in the best case scenario Prokop would become a fully functional station, with all necessary and supporting services, only by 2021.

-Member of the Serbian Academy of Sciences and Arts and a public transportation expert, Vukan Vučić described the closing of the station and its transfer to Prokop as the "most disastrous error of the Belgrade transportation".
-Citing numerous disadvantages of the new station, he asserted that the old, Main station is way better suited for the railway traffic and that is should be kept.
-Main station is interconnected by the public transportation lines with almost all parts of Belgrade, and only 6 tram lines go to 11 parts of the city.
-The location is much better and, as the Belgrade grew around it, practically the entire urban life unfolds around it.
-He disputed the claim of the city administration that the railway prevents the city to "come out on the river banks" as the removal only of the tracks which are not in use will do the trick.
-The station will be of major importance for the future Belgrade Metro and, since he said that Prokop, in functional terms, is not a station at all, with closing of the Main station, central Belgrade would not have any proper railway station.
-Vučić concluded that the interests of the investors are superior to those of the commuters.
-He also maintains that the isolation of the new station's location will directly bring to the further decrease in the number of railway passengers.
-Another member of the Academy, transportation engineer Dušan Teodorović also criticized the project.
+Member of the Serbian Academy of Sciences and Arts and public transportation expert Vukan Vučić described the closing of the station and its transfer to Prokop as the "most disastrous error of the Belgrade transportation".
+Citing numerous disadvantages of the new station, he asserted that the old, Main station is better suited for the railway traffic and that it should be kept.
+Main station is interconnected through the public transportation lines with almost all parts of Belgrade, and only 6 tram lines go to 11 parts of the city.
+The location is much better and, as Belgrade grew around it, most urban life unfolds around it.
+He disputed the claim of the city administration that the railway prevents the city from being able to "come out on the river banks" as the removal only of the tracks which are not in use will do the trick.
+The station will be of major importance for the future Belgrade Metro and that Prokop in functional terms is not a station at all; with the closing of the Main station, central Belgrade would not have a proper railway station.
+Vučić concluded that the interests of investors take precedence over those of commuters.
+He also maintains that the isolation of the new station's location will cause a further decrease in the number of railway passengers.
+Another member of the Academy, transportation engineer Dušan Teodorović, also criticized the project.